SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 19.1.3

+Added "how to upload a new version of a map" to the info section.

 ### 19.1.2

 The index page now shows the three maps that have been added last at the top.